ArkEcosystem/docs/docs/desktop-wallet/support/troubleshooting.md.blade.php.md

 Most **Ledger** **connectivity** and **transaction** issues will be resolved by following the advice above.

-In rare cases, a users profile may have become corrupted.
+In rare cases, a user's profile may have become corrupted.

 A user is then advised to **restore** the ARK Desktop Wallet to its **default settings**, then **re-import** wallets and watch-addresses.